Bird vision: Anatomy of the eye

 The main structures of the bird eye are similar to those of other vertebrates.
 The outer layer of the eye consists of the transparent cornea at the front, and two layers of sclera — a tough white collagen fibre layer which surrounds the rest of the eye and supports and protects the eye as a whole.
 The eye is divided internally by the lens into two main segments: the anterior segment and the posterior segment.
 The anterior segment is filled with a watery fluid called the aqueous humour, and the posterior segment contains the vitreous humour, a clear jelly-like substance.

-The lens is a transparent convex or 'lens' shaped body with a harder outer layer and a softer inner layer.
+The lens is a transparent, convexed, or 'lens'-shaped body, with a harder outer layer and a softer inner layer.
 It focuses the light on the retina.
 The shape of the lens can be altered by ciliary muscles which are directly attached to the lens capsule by means of the zonular fibres.
 In addition to these muscles, some birds also have a second set, Crampton's muscles, that can change the shape of the cornea, thus giving birds a greater range of accommodation than is possible for mammals.
 This accommodation can be rapid in some diving water birds such as in the mergansers.
 The iris is a coloured muscularly operated diaphragm in front of the lens which controls the amount of light entering the eye.
 At the centre of the iris is the pupil, the variable circular area through which the light passes into the eye.

 The retina is a relatively smooth curved multi-layered structure containing the photosensitive rod and cone cells with the associated neurons and blood vessels.
 The density of the photoreceptors is critical in determining the maximum attainable visual acuity.
 Humans have about 200,000 receptors per mm2, but the house sparrow has 400,000 and the common buzzard 1,000,000.
 The photoreceptors are not all individually connected to the optic nerve, and the ratio of nerve ganglia to receptors is important in determining resolution.
 This is very high for birds; the white wagtail has 100,000 ganglion cells to 120,000 photoreceptors.

 Rods are more sensitive to light, but give no colour information, whereas the less sensitive cones enable colour vision.
 In diurnal birds, 80% of the receptors may be cones (90% in some swifts) whereas nocturnal owls have almost all rods.
 As with other vertebrates except placental mammals, some of the cones may be double cones.
 These can amount to 50% of all cones in some species.